 Northeast Iberia, Central Iberia and Southwest Iberia.
-Baselines were also gathered for other areas in Europe but no further samplings were performed in these areas because the adoption rate of Bt maize is less than 20% and monitoring resistance is not necessary according to the EuropaBio Harmonized IRM plan (EuropaBio, 2012).
-In Iberia, each target field population was initially monitored every two years, but for practical reasons they were divided into two groups so that each year sampling was carried out in one of the groups.
+Baselines were also gathered for other areas in Europe but no further samplings were performed in these areas because the adoption rate of Bt maize is less than 20% and monitoring resistance is not necessary according to the harmonized IRM plan (EuropaBio, 2012).
+In Iberia, each target field population was initially monitored every two years.
 The susceptibility of S. nonagrioides field populations to the Cry1Ab protein expressed in MON 810 maize varieties was estimated by means of dose-response bioassays.
 Measured endpoints of the tests were mortality (lethal concentration, LC) and moulting inhibition (moulting inhibition concentration, MIC).
-From 2010 onward, it was decided to switch from LC to MIC values because it was observed that variations in the susceptibility were better reflected in MIC50 values than in LC50 values, given the characteristics of the bioassay and the biology of the species.
+From 2010 onward, it was decided to switch from LC to MIC values because variations in the susceptibility were better reflected in MIC50 values than in LC50 values, given the characteristics of the bioassay and the biology of the species.
 In both cases, MIC50 and LC50 values of field populations were compared with previous baseline susceptibility data established for this species or with a susceptible laboratory strain assayed with the same batch of toxin (González-Núñez et al., 2000; Farinós et al., 2004, 2018).

-The harmonised IRM plan was subsequently updated to accommodate the upgrades in the regulatory framework, and to incorporate the available scientific information and new learnings gained from this and other IRM plans (EuropaBio, 2017; Farinós et al., 2018; Thieme et al., 2018; Bertho et al., 2020).
-The revised plan establishes that sampling for resistance monitoring will take place in areas where the Bt maize adoption is over 60% and where the target pest is present.
-Currently, this situation only occurs in the North-eastern Spain within the EU.
-Since S. nonagrioides and O. nubilalis are multivoltine species, the revised plan proposes that monitoring for these corn borers in this area should be carried out on an annual basis.
-This revised plan was put in practice for the first time during the season of 2016, being this season (2021) the sixth time.
+The harmonized IRM plan has been subsequently updated (EuropaBio, 2017, 2019; CropLife Europe, 2021, 2023) to accommodate upgrades in the regulatory framework, and to incorporate new available scientific information and learnings gained from this and other IRM plans (Farinós et al., 2018; Thieme et al., 2018; Bertho et al., 2020; García et al., 2023).
+The last revised plan establishes that sampling for resistance monitoring should take place in areas where the Bt maize adoption is over 60% and where the target pests are present.
+Currently, this situation only occurs in Northeastern Spain within the EU.
+Additionally, since S. nonagrioides and O. nubilalis are multivoltine species in this area, monitoring should be carried out annually.

-In addition, the EFSA Scientific Opinion (EFSA GMO Panel, 2017) and Statement (EFSA 2018) on the annual post-market environmental monitoring (PMEM) reports on the cultivation of genetically modified maize MON 810 in 2015 and 2016, respectively, included the recommendations to (1) perform annual sampling of target pests in the North-eastern Spain, the area where deployment of Bt-maize is the highest and where resistance is likely to evolve more quickly; and (2) set a maximum detection threshold for resistance allele frequency at 3% to enable the early detection of resistance so that alternative management measures can be implemented in time to delay the development of resistance.
+In addition, the EFSA Scientific Opinion (EFSA GMO Panel, 2017) and Statement (EFSA, 2018) on the annual post-market environmental monitoring (PMEM) reports on the cultivation of genetically modified maize MON 810 in 2015 and 2016, respectively, included the recommendations to (1) perform annual sampling of target pests in Northeastern Spain, the area where deployment of Bt-maize is the highest and where resistance is likely to evolve more quickly; and (2) set a maximum detection threshold for resistance allele frequency at 3% to enable the early detection of resistance so that alternative management measures can be implemented in time to delay the development of resistance.

-In accordance with these recommendations and following the revised harmonized IRM plan (EuropaBio, 2017), from the 2016 season onwards the collection of field larvae has focused in North-eastern Spain (including the Autonomous Communities of Aragón, Cataluña and Navarra), where the adoption rate of Bt maize is over 60%.
-Moreover, a diagnostic concentration bioassay (Sims et al., 1997; Marçon et al., 2000) has been used to monitor for changes in susceptibility to the Cry1Ab protein in S. nonagrioides field populations from North-eastern Spain.
-The aim of using this methodology is that a high number of field-collected individuals are represented in the laboratory bioassays as F1 larvae, thereby helping to decrease the detection limit for resistance allele frequency.
+In accordance with these recommendations and following the revised harmonized IRM plans (EuropaBio, 2017, 2019; CropLife Europe, 2021, 2023), from the 2016 season onwards the collection of field larvae has been done annually focusing in North-eastern Spain (including the Autonomous Communities of Aragon, Catalonia and Navarre), where the adoption rate of Bt maize is the highest in the EU, exceeding 60% in some years.
+Moreover, to decrease the detection threshold for resistance allele frequency, a diagnostic concentration bioassay (Sims et al., 1997; Marçon et al., 2000) has been used to monitor for changes in susceptibility to the Cry1Ab protein in S. nonagrioides field populations from North-eastern Spain.
+The aim of using this methodology is that a high number of field-collected individuals are represented in the laboratory bioassays as F1 larvae.

-The tasks carried out in the 2021 maize growing season were the following:
+The tasks carried out in the 2022 maize growing season were the following: